apache/incubator-quarks/DEVELOPMENT.md

 Closing and reopening a pull request will kick off a new build against the pull request.

+### Java 7 and Android
+Java 7 and Android target platforms are supported through use of retrolambda to convert Edgent Java8 jars to Java7 jars.

+Building a release (`./gradlew release`) produces three sets of jars under
+* build/distributions/java8 - Java 8 SE
+* build/distributions/java7 - Java 7 SE
+* build/distributions/android - Android

+See (JAVA_SUPPORT.md) for which Edgent capabilities / jars are supported for each environment.

+#### Adding Edgent Runtime Jars to Java 7 & Android

+The gradle tooling uses some ant tooling to create the Java 7 and Android platform jars.

+Java 7 Edgent runtime jars are created using `platform/java7/build.xml`.
+Adding a jar just requires:
+* Adding it to target `retro7.edgent` - Copy entry for an existing jar.
+* Adding any tests for it to targets `test7.setup` and `test7.run` - Copy entry for an existing jar.

+Any Java 7 jar is automatically included in Android unless it is explictly excluded in `platform/android/build.xml`.

 ### Test reports

 Running the `reports` target produces two reports: